What if you do not have a net ionic equation?

 CuCl2 + KI --> CuI + I2 + KCl

-You must be able to see that the Cu is reduced from +2 to +1, which the I goes from -1 to zero.
+You must be able to see that the Cu is reduced from +2 to +1 and that the I goes from -1 to zero.
 That means that the chloride and the potassium ion are spectator ions and we arrive at this:

 Cu2+ + I¯ ---> Cu+ + I2